tanweijie123/tp/docs/UserGuide.md

 *  `schedit c/1 s/1 us/2` - Reschedules the first client in the Client List to the second session in the Session List instead of the first session
 *  `schedit c/1 s/1 pd/paid` - Indicates that the first client in the Client List has paid for the second session in the Session List
 *  `schedit c/1 s/1 r/did 5 pushups` - Edits the schedule containing client index 1 and session index 1 to have remark of doing 5 pushups
+*  `schedit c/1 s/1 w/70kg` - Edits the schedule containing client index 1 and session index 1 to have a weight of 70kg
 * `schedit c/1 s/1 r/` - Clears the schedule containing client index 1 and session index 1 remarks

 ### Deleting a Schedule : `schdel`